Filipanderssondev/Monitoring_of_virtual_machines/README.md

 sudo ss -tunlp | grep 9090
 ```

-We will consider Cockpit an unnecessary feature and potential attack surface.
+We will consider cockpit an unnecessary feature and potential attack surface.
 Disable the service and purge it from all hosts:
 ```
 sudo systemctl disable cockpit sudo dnf remove cockpit-*